NebraLtd/Helium-Guides/docs/handy-guides/port-forwarding/google-wifi.md

     ![Nebra Hotspot Port Forwarded via TCP](https://raw.githubusercontent.com/NebraLtd/Helium-Guides/main/docs/media/screenshots/media/screenshots/port-forwarding/googlewifi/heliumHotspotPortForwarded.png)

-**Congratulations!** You have now successfully set up port forwarding on your Google Wifi.
+**Congratulations!** You have now successfully set up port forwarding on your Google Wi-fi.
 Assuming everything has been correctly configured, after 24 hours or so you should be able to go to the [Helium Explorer](https://explorer.helium.com) and search for your hotspot, and it should no longer have the "relayed" status.